 We all have expectations.
 Is that a bad thing?

 Is marriage really that hard?
 What do you think makes it so hard?
-I was talking to my husband’s step-mom recently (she is a licensed marriage therapist) and she mentioned that one thing that affects marriage in negative way is Expectations going into marriage.
+I was talking to my husband’s step-mom recently (she is a licensed marriage therapist) and she mentioned that one thing that affects marriage in negative way is Expectations going into marriage and having them throughout marriage.

 What is an Expectation?